-If you’ve never made a souffle before (raises hand) and you’re a little bit intimidated to do it (waves arm to and fro), you’re in good company.
+If you’ve never made a cheese souffle before (raises hand) and you’re a little bit intimidated to do it (waves arm to and fro), you’re in good company.

-I knew it contained mainly eggs, chopped kale, and parmesan cheese.
+Clearly, I knew it contained mainly eggs, chopped kale, and parmesan cheese.

-Very similar to a crustless quiche.
+Obviously, very similar to a crustless quiche.

-It wasn’t until I began to make the recipe that I realized it was a bit more complicated than I expected.
+However, it wasn’t until I began to make the recipe that I realized it was a bit more complicated than I expected.

-BUT, do NOT let that dissuade you.
+But, do not let that dissuade you.

 As long as you follow the directions, you will have a gorgeous, delicious, Weight Watchers friendly souffle sitting in front of you.

-Part of the allure of a souffle is that, while baking, it rises to the top of the baking dish and then even higher as it puffs up into a gorgeous tower of french awesomeness.
+Obviously, part of the allure of a souffle is that, while baking, it rises to the top of the baking dish and then even higher as it puffs up into a gorgeous tower of french awesomeness.

 Well, that was my only mistake in making this.